geniass/proximity-android/docs/PROJECT_SUMMARY.md

 - **Significant Movement Detection:** Only triggers notifications for movements of 500+ meters, reducing unnecessary alerts and battery usage.

 ## How It Works

+### Geofencing Strategy
+The app uses a single dynamic geofence centered on the user's current location rather than creating individual geofences for each POI.
+This approach is designed to handle the reality that users may have hundreds or thousands of POIs across multiple trips, while Google limits apps to 100 active geofences maximum.

+**Key aspects of the geofencing method:**
+- **Single 200m radius geofence** - Created at the user's current location when the app starts or location changes significantly
+- **EXIT-only trigger** - The app only wakes up when the user exits the geofence (i.e., moves more than 200m from their last known position)
+- **Dynamic repositioning** - When triggered, the app gets the new location, checks all POIs for proximity (within 500m), sends notifications if any are found, then creates a new geofence at the new location
+- **Avoids Google's 100 geofence limit** - By using only one geofence instead of one per POI, the app can handle unlimited POIs without hitting platform restrictions
+- **Reduces complexity** - No need for geofence clustering algorithms, POI prioritization, or complex geofence management logic

+This method ensures the app only performs location checks when the user has moved a significant distance, optimizing battery life while maintaining reliable proximity detection for any number of saved places.

+### Background Processing
-- On app start or device boot, the app registers for activity and location updates using PendingIntent and system receivers (no persistent foreground service).
+- On app start or device boot, the app registers for geofence events using PendingIntent and BroadcastReceiver (no persistent foreground service)
-- When movement or significant location change is detected, the app processes the event and sends notifications as needed.
+- When the user exits the geofence, the GeofenceTransitionReceiver handles the event and processes proximity checks
-- When the device is stationary for 5+ minutes, GPS tracking is paused; it resumes immediately when movement is detected.
-- All notifications are managed through a centralized NotificationService for consistency.
+- All notifications are managed through a centralized NotificationUtils for consistency
-- On app start, the app gets the last known position from the system rather than storing it in a database, ensuring up to date location data.
+- The app gets fresh location data from the system rather than storing stale location data in the database

 ## User Interface
 - **Trips List Screen:** Displays all trips with progress indicators, trip details, and options to add or edit trips.